United States anti-abortion movement: Consistent life ethic

 Supporters of the consistent life ethic also oppose abortions as one of the acts that end human life.
 In 1979, Juli Loesch linked anti-abortion and anti-nuclear weapons arguments to form the group Pro Lifers for Survival.
 In 1987 this group defined an ethic of the sanctity of all life, and formed the group Seamless Garment Network.
 This group was against abortion, euthanasia, capital punishment, militarism, poverty and racism.
 Beginning in 1983, American Catholic Cardinal Joseph Bernardin argued that abortion, euthanasia, capital punishment, and unjust war are all related, and all wrong.
 He said that "to be truly 'pro-life,' you have to take all of those issues into account."
 Paul M. Perl studied 1996 voter statistics and found that the consistent life ethic is difficult for religious leaders to promote because it combines the generally conservative anti-abortion stance with a liberal social attitude.

+Abolitionist groups

+Abortion abolitionism is an absolutist position, often opposed to mainstream anti-abortion positions, which is largely incrementalist.
+Abortion abolitionism advocates for a complete ban on abortion of all kinds, including exceptional cases (such as for rape, incest, or preventing the likely death of the woman).
+Those who adhere to this view often differentiate themselves from the label "pro-life", saying that if abortion is murder then it is unjustifiable in all cases, and that the "pro-life" position is reformist.

+Anti-abortion campaigners have made comparisons between abortion and slavery since the 1970s following the Roe v.
+Wade ruling by the U.S. Supreme Court.
+Many abortion abolitionists are conservative Christians and say that the Fourteenth Amendment to the United States Constitution entitles embryos and fetuses to equal protection from murder, which they believe abortion to be.
+In calling themselves "abolitionists", those in this movement intend to compare the rights of embryos and fetuses to the rights of chattel slaves, and say that their humanity is not counted as fully human by their contemporaries.
+Some abortion rights campaigners have criticized this comparison, saying that abortion abolitionists co-opt the imagery of the civil rights movement.
+Abolitionists say that the historic abolitionist position on slavery was once also seen as radical and unpopular.

+Groups calling themselves abolitionist include the Mid-Atlantic Reformation Society, the Oklahoma-based organization Abolitionists Rising, End Abortion Now in Arizona, and Operation Save America, which have gained political support following overturning of Roe v.
+Wade in 2022.
+Some abolitionist groups filed amicus curiae briefs in support of the overturning of the decision.
+As of 2023 state legislators in almost 20 U.S. states had introduced abortion abolitionist bills, with some bills advocating capital punishment for anyone involved in an abortion.
+There are abolitionist campaign groups in 21 states, and abolition of abortion is included in the platform of the Republican Party of Texas.